Italy Pet Import Requirements

 Step 4: Vaccinations

-All dogs, cats and ferrets over 12 weeks of age entering Italy must have proof of a current rabies vaccination administered at the same time or after a microchip was implanted.
+All dogs, cats, and ferrets over 12 weeks of age entering Italy must have proof of a current rabies vaccination administered at the same time or after a microchip was implanted.

-If entering Italy from another EU Member State, part 1 or 2 listed third country, your pet must wait for at least 21 days after primary rabies vaccination to travel.
 If entering Italy from an unlisted country, pets must wait for 30 days to have a licensed veterinarian administer a rabies titer test (next step).

 Other Vaccinations